PUBLICATIONS: Available Now!

 1. Dillon, R.T., Jr. (2012) Toward the scientific ranking of conservation status.
 FWGNA Circular 1: 1 - 13. [pdf] The data are obsolete, but the introduction and methods remain important.

 2. Dillon, R.T., Jr. (2020) The four subspecies of Pleurocera troostiana (Lea 1838), with synonymy.
-FWGNA Circular 2: 1 - 5. [pdf]
+FWGNA Circular 2: 1 - 5. [pdf] This is a summary document for the observations, arguments, and hypotheses I advanced in a series of six blog posts to the FWGNA Blog:

 3. Dillon, R.T., Jr. (2021) Two keen Campeloma quizzes.
 FWGNA Circular 3: 1 - 3. [pdf] Mostly just fun, but there's a serious subtext.
-For the context, see my blog post of [7May21].
+See my blog post:

 4. Dillon, R.T., Jr. (2022) The biogeography of North American freshwater gastropods, v1.0.
 FWGNA Circular 4: 1 - 5. [pdf] Originally published online in 2019, and rendered obsolete in 2022 by the publication of biogeography v2.0.
 But the methodology remains interesting.

 7. Dillon, R. T., Jr. (2018) Welcome to the mystery snail color genetics project!
 FWGNA Circular 7: 1 - 13. [pdf] In 2018 I initiated a crowdsourced effort to work out the inheritance of color polymorphism in the common aquarium pet, Pomacea diffusa.
 This circular is a hardcopy version of an 11-page website I put online to guide potential volunteers through the experimental design.
-For more, see my blog post of [6June23].
+For more, see: